This post contains affiliate links.

-With just a handful of ingredients and minimal prep work, this campfire scrambled eggs recipe is ready in under 15 minutes and is a camp crowd-pleaser!
+With just a handful of ingredients, this campfire scrambled eggs recipe is ready in under 15 minutes.
+They are made in the same bag you mix them in, so they take minimal prep work and are always a camp crowd-pleaser!
 Camping breakfast never tasted so good.
+Trust me, I know – I’ve taken these to more campsites than I remember!

-Whether you’re a cheese lover, a veggie enthusiast, or someone who likes a little bit of everything, these eggs in a bag are here to ensure everyone gets their perfect breakfast.
+Whether you’re a cheese lover, a veggie enthusiast, or someone who likes a little bit of everything, these eggs in a bag ensure everyone gets their perfect breakfast.

-With individual portions and a touch of campfire magic, you’ll be savoring scrambled eggs around the morning campfire in less than 15 minutes.
+With individual portions and a touch of campfire magic, you can enjoy scrambled eggs around the morning campfire in less than 15 minutes.
 Let’s cook!

 Here’s What You’ll Need